Rosie Holt

 Rosie Holt (born July 1985) is a British actress, comedian, and satirist.
 She started her satirical videos, Woman Who..., released on her Twitter feed, during the 2020 COVID-19 lockdown.
 The Guardian newspaper noted her "strong line in parodies of the [type of] political speech that veers into drivel."

 Early life

-Holt originates from Somerset, in the west of England.
+Holt grew up in Somerset, in the west of England, and studied at the London Academy of Music and Dramatic Art.

 Career

 In August 2013, Holt's entry in The Sitcom Trials, 'Never Better', was selected as winner.
 Holt jointly wrote and performed as part of the double act Holt and Talbot, alongside Christian Talbot, at the Edinburgh Festival Fringe in both 2017 and 2018.
 Holt is one of several satirists who subsequently found a popular online niche for her art during the COVID-19 pandemic.

 Radio

 She appeared on BBC Radio 4's The Museum of Curiosity in February 2023.
 Her hypothetical donation to this imaginary museum was "the unwritten second half of Coleridge's Kubla Khan".